 If life is going reasonably well for you, and you experience little daily upset in most areas of life, it is likely that a mental health diagnosis does not apply.
 As a result, you would be a candidate for the coaching path, which is mostly present focused with specific and often short-term goals, such as enhancing work performance, acquiring the career you desire, getting a promotion, enhancing personal relationships, or being a more effective parent.
 In this case, insurance cannot be used since a diagnosis doesn't apply.

-You can also elect to not use insurance benefits.
+You can also elect to not use insurance benefits even if a diagnosis applies.
 This option is for those who want maximum confidentiality (meaning your information will not be shared with an insurance company for the purpose of payment for treatment).